 If you’ve done your inviting well, your Easter service will be filled with four types of people.

-Each of these types comes with different experiences and expectations.
+Each of these types of Easter guests come with different experiences and expectations.
 Each one wants and needs something different.

 If Easter is to be life-changing for them, you’ll need to do what they need, in order to reach them where they are, and move them closer to Jesus.